 - Visual Innuendo:

 - Despite the numerous explicit sex scenes and a distinct aversion of Barbie Doll Anatomy, the animation uses free forms and contours to convey the eroticism of these scenes.

-- The Devil appears as a tiny little roughly penis-sized figure wrapped up completely in a white cloak—except for his pink head.
-Shortly thereafter this becomes something more than innuendo as the tiny penis devil jumps down into Jeanne's pants and begins pleasuring her.
+- The Devil is a tiny little roughly penis-sized figure wrapped up completely in a white cloak except for his pink head.
+Shortly thereafter this becomes something more than innuendo as he jumps down into Jeanne's pants and begins pleasuring her.

-- Women Are Wiser: Jeanne gets the abilities of a traditional wise woman (such as plant knowledge, healing and making magical potions), she's also more knowledgable of human nature (she knows her meeting with the lord will be a trap).
-In contrast, her husband Jean is rather feckless and gets treated like a Butt-Monkey.
+- Women Are Wiser: Jeanne gets the abilities of a traditional wise woman, such as plant knowledge, healing and making magical potions.
+She's also more knowledgeable of human nature, judging by the fact that she knows her meeting with the baron will be a trap.
+In contrast, her husband, Jean, is rather feckless and gets treated like a Butt-Monkey.